 When deciding on whether to transfer ownership of your life insurance policy, tax implications are a key factor to consider.
 For example, if you decide to transfer your policy and die within three years of the transfer date, the policy will be considered part of your entire estate and subject to federal taxation.

-It’s important to weigh all of the pros and cons of transferring your life insurance policy.
+It’s important to weigh all of the pros and cons of transferring ownership of your life insurance policy.
 At SelectQuote, we can help you weigh your life insurance options and find the peace of mind that comes with securing a life insurance policy that’s right for you.